Criminology with Counselling

 You will gain an understanding of the survey research process, including forming a suitable research question, operationalisation, and types of sampling strategy.
 You will gain knowledge of key concepts in quantitative research, including statistical significance and probability and practical experience of alternative methods of analysing qualitative data.

-You will chose one of the following optional modules:
+You will choose one of the following optional modules for semester two:

 Critical Perspectives on Policing